ICAP Server Integration

 Introduction

-Our ICAP server mediates between ICAP clients (such as proxy servers, firewalls, or VPNs) and the Glasswall Halo service.
+Our ICAP server mediates between ICAP clients (such as proxy servers, firewalls, or gateways) and the Glasswall Halo service.
 When a file passes through the ICAP client, it is sent to Glasswall Halo for sanitization (CDR) via ICAP before returning to the client.

 This ensures complete control of content encountered by members of your organization as they browse the web.
 You will be able to define the type of files allowed into your organization and what risky content should be sanitized from them to meet your risk profile needs.